You can avoid many of the arguments over screen time this summer. Here are six steps for how to manage screen time this summer.

-Your physical, mental, and emotional health matter more to the long-term well-being of your children than how much screen time they have during the COVID-19 crisis.
+Your physical, mental, and emotional health matter more to the long-term well-being of your children than how much screen time they have during the pandemic.

 Next, you want to start with the end in mind.
-Fast forward and think about the first day your children return to school in September (assuming we return to school).
+Fast forward and think about the first day your children return to school in September:

 - How do you want to feel about your summer?